otammato/backup_and_restore/README.md

 AWS Protected Resources are a set of AWS resources that have additional security controls applied to them to protect against accidental or malicious deletion, modification, or encryption.
 These controls include write protection, deletion protection, and versioning.
 AWS Protected Resources are available for Amazon S3 buckets and DynamoDB tables.
 <br><br>

-### 2.7.
+### 2.2.6.
 This time we create an on-demand backup using AWS Protected Resources, but a backup can be launched on a regular basis using AWS Backup Plan

 <img width="700" alt="Screenshot 2023-03-18 at 19 47 30" src="https://user-images.githubusercontent.com/104728608/226135255-8f5e4232-9574-4e9a-afb7-155c6ba5fc36.png">

 <img width="700" alt="Screenshot 2023-03-18 at 19 51 42" src="https://user-images.githubusercontent.com/104728608/226135261-7be01c6d-58b1-4ef5-9161-6d2c9fb56d60.png">

-### 2.7.
+### 2.2.7.
 Make sure the backup job is completed and the backup image created

 <img width="700" alt="Screenshot 2023-03-18 at 20 06 27" src="https://user-images.githubusercontent.com/104728608/226135932-8484b564-7e06-4c0b-8ede-862a10eef0ba.png">

 <img width="700" alt="Screenshot 2023-03-18 at 21 06 47" src="https://user-images.githubusercontent.com/104728608/226140139-90bfe15f-52e7-4df7-b3f9-387a02384131.png">
 </details>

-<details markdown=1><summary markdown="span">Imitate a fallover</summary>
+<details markdown=1><summary markdown="span">2.3.
+Imitate a fallover</summary>

-### 2.8.
+### 2.3.1.
 Imitate unwanted changes to the database

 <img width="680" alt="Screenshot 2023-03-18 at 20 16 17" src="https://user-images.githubusercontent.com/104728608/226136279-ce983fb7-ba57-4e01-91f4-4df8faf93387.png">
 </details>

-<details markdown=1><summary markdown="span">Restore the RDS instance with the database</summary>
+<details markdown=1><summary markdown="span">2.4.
+Restore the RDS instance with the database</summary>

-### 2.9.
+### 2.4.1.
 Launch a restore job from the backup vault

 <img width="1156" alt="Screenshot 2023-03-18 at 20 20 33" src="https://user-images.githubusercontent.com/104728608/226136672-ac26bcc2-cc98-4fc3-a7d3-c308c3a460a0.png">

-### 2.10.
+### 2.4.2.
 At this point you can change some parameters to a database instance

 <img width="814" alt="Screenshot 2023-03-18 at 20 23 58" src="https://user-images.githubusercontent.com/104728608/226136763-0fc0f09a-4e34-43ca-b8a7-81be52134095.png">

-### 2.11.
+### 2.4.3.
 Make sure the restore job was completed

 <img width="1037" alt="Screenshot 2023-03-18 at 20 36 08" src="https://user-images.githubusercontent.com/104728608/226137699-e90e6c1d-89c4-4350-b108-66829cc1452a.png">

-### 2.12.
+### 2.4.5.
 Check the RDS instances.
 Now two of them are available

 <img width="1184" alt="Screenshot 2023-03-18 at 20 38 41" src="https://user-images.githubusercontent.com/104728608/226137941-fa06d93f-eb56-4050-8bde-d72ed56486f2.png">

-### 2.13.
+### 2.4.6.
 Check the endpoint to connect to the restored instance

 <img width="1116" alt="Screenshot 2023-03-18 at 20 40 21" src="https://user-images.githubusercontent.com/104728608/226138139-9ab1f7a7-afd5-4074-a7a1-a96d099f5e10.png">

-### 2.14.
+### 2.4.7.
 Connect to the restored instance and make sure the database in the previous state is available

 <img width="825" alt="Screenshot 2023-03-18 at 20 50 43" src="https://user-images.githubusercontent.com/104728608/226138944-68a28a8d-8aaa-4164-910e-11dbdbaf43df.png">
 </details>